-Corn chowder with andouille sausage is a creamy, spicy and filling soup that’s easy to whip up for your next weeknight dinner.
+Corn chowder with sausage is a creamy, spicy and filling soup that’s easy to whip up for your next weeknight dinner.
 Excellent on cold winter nights, but so good you’ll make it year-round.

-The best part about this recipe is that the andouille sausage provides so much flavor, that a long list of ingredients isn’t needed.
-Sometimes you just need a short and sweet recipe for a weeknight dinner.
+The best part about this recipe is that the andouille sausage provides so much flavor that a long list of ingredients isn’t needed.
+That means it's easy to whip up for a quick weeknight meal!

 Ingredients and substitutions